-Annual Required Contribution (ARC): The employer's periodic required contributions, expressed as a dollar amount or a percentage of covered plan compensation, determined under GASB 25.
-The ARC consists of the Employer Normal Cost and the Amortization Payment.
+Actuarially Determined Contribution (ADC): The employer's periodic required contributions, expressed as a dollar amount or a percentage of covered plan compensation, calculated to systematically fund the Plan following the funding policy adopted by the Plan.
+The ADC consists of the Employer Normal Cost and the Amortization Payment.